Divorce: Custody of Your Children

 Of course, Custody of your children is the highest priority in your divorce.
 Sadly, many parents fail to see the bigger picture amid divorce, and oftentimes it’s the children that get hurt.
 Below is some valuable information that may help you and your former spouse get along for the sake of your children.

 Playing the Victim does not get you Custody of your Children

 Oftentimes, Divorcers tend to play the victim instead of attempting to move on.
 Unfortunately, this is a common mistake made by women.
-This can be detrimental to the mindset of both parties, but it can be even more dangerous when children are involved.
-Pitting your children against their father during a divorce can cause long lasting trauma and will affect your family in many unforeseen ways.
+This can be detrimental to the mindset of both parties.
+Pitting your children against their father during a divorce can cause long lasting trauma.
 However, keeping a stiff upper lip about this will avoid poisoning the children against their father.

 Getting Along… For your Children

 When you have kids, it is important to get along with your ex, both mid divorce and post divorce.
 It’s understandable to want to try and get back at former spouses, but hostility usually hurts your children the most.
 Long, nasty custody battles often hurt kids and accomplish nothing.
 Judges have begun to rule drastically in favor of 50/50 custody.
 This is because courts have found that when children grow up without one parent, it often has a drastic negative impact on their development.

 Although most custody battles end in joint custody situations, the children still have to live primarily with one parent after the divorce.
 At this point, custody battles can become very nasty.
 Different factors will be considered when deciding primary custody.
 Ultimately the parent who the children relied on most in every facet of their lives will be the parent who continues to live with the kids.
 Courts understand that both parents in a divorce will most likely try and attack the character of the other parent.
 Attacking each other will rarely get either parent very far and will most likely drag out the legal battle, making the process more painful for everyone, especially the children.